21S Orchestra Strings Auditions

 Spring 2021 orchestra is offered as (strings only) chamber groups.
 Audition for the Spring 2021 semester will be held through Video Submission.

-Online participation form will be open on January 7, 2021, and all students must fill out the form and submit your video materials by Wednesday January 13, 2021 at 11:59pm.
+Online participation form is now open, and all students must fill out the form and submit your video materials by Wednesday January 13, 2021 at 11:59pm.

 Audition results will be emailed to you by the end of Sunday January 17, 2021.
 The number of admitted students will be based on the audition results AND the number of students each classroom can accommodate as approved by GT.